 cbm New Zealand undertakes a due diligence process to be eligible to apply for government funding from the New Zealand Government's Ministry of Foreign Affairs and Trade.
-We gratefully acknowledge their support, which contributed significant investment for programmes in Laos, Papua New Guinea, Pacific Islands (Samoa, Tonga, Cook Islands and Fiji) and Bangladesh.
-(2021: Papua New Guinea, Pacific Islands and Bangladesh).
-These projects include eye care, inclusive education, disaster preparedness and response, rehabilitation, and inclusive livelihoods.
-CBM New Zealand work in coordination with CBM Global to develop the capacities of our partners and support them to meet accountability and quality standards in the work we do.
+We gratefully acknowledge their support, which contributed significant investment for programmes in Laos, Papua New Guinea, Pacific Islands (Samoa, Tonga, Cook Islands and Fiji), Kenya and Bangladesh.
+(2022: Laos, Papua New Guinea, Pacific Islands (Samoa, Tonga, Cook Islands and Fiji) and Bangladesh).
+These projects include eye care, inclusive education, disaster preparedness and response, rehabilitation, and inclusive livelihoods. cbm New Zealand works in coordination with CBM Global to develop the capacities of our partners and support them to meet accountability and quality standards in the work we do.

-Government income for 2022 was \$1.58m compared to \$1.24m in 2021, reflecting growth of 28%, compared to a previous five year average of \$1.18m.
-The greatest area of growth has been in the thematic area of Inclusive Eye Health, followed by Humanitarian Action, then Inclusive Development.
+Government income for 2023 was \$1.88m compared to \$1.58m in 2022, reflecting growth of 19%, and compared to a previous five year average of \$1.22m.
+The greatest area of growth has been in the thematic area of Humanitarian Action, followed by Inclusive Eye Health, then Inclusive Development.

-MFAT Income by region has remained consistent from 2021 to 2022 as follows:
+MFAT Income by region has changed from 2022 to 2023 as follows, largely due to 2023 funding for the Drought response in Kenya: